 Purpose

-This Software Requirements Specification document describes functional and nonfunctional requirements for the FormBot DevSecOps project.
+This Software Requirements Specification document describes functional and nonfunctional requirements for the Form Scriber DevSecOps project.
 This document is to be of use for development team members and other stakeholders to reference the conception of a continuous integration and continuous deployment pipeline, an automated framework used to build, test and secure, and deploy applications to their environments, primarily conducted on their personal development machines.
 Features described relate to the core functionality of the pipeline and are committed to version 1.0.

 Document Conventions